When to apply for university through UCAS

 - 24 March (6.00 pm UK time) Deadline for applications to art and design courses, apart from those with a 15 January closing date.

-- 4 May If you received all of your decisions from universities and colleges by 31 March you must respond to any offers by this date, unless you are using Extra.
+- 2 May If you received all of your decisions from universities and colleges by 31 March you must respond to any offers by this date, unless you are using Extra or you have a postal address outside the EU.

 - 30 June If you apply after this date, your application will go into Clearing.
 You can only apply for one place at a time through Clearing.